 i For the controller extension to be able to evaluate and operate the basic setpoint shift correctly, the extension must also be configured and matched to the functions of the main controller.
 This function match is carried out using the "Upward adjustment of basic setpoint temperature" and "Downward adjustment of basic setpoint temperature" parameters in the "Room temperature control" parameter node.
+On the Version 1.2 application program, the parameter "Step width of the setpoint shift" must also be matched to the configuration of the main unit.
 These parameters must agree with the settings of the parameters of the same name in the main controller.
+Main controllers and controller extensions must always work with the same step width for the setpoint shift.